Injury and Violence Prevention

 - Have acquired in-depth knowledge, skills, and best practices necessary to address at least one specific injury and/or violence prevention topic and one type of intervention strategy.

-Students currently enrolled in a masters or doctoral degree program at the Bloomberg School of Public Health, as well as other JHU graduate students or non-JHU degree students who are interested in injury and violence prevention.
+Students currently enrolled in a masters or doctoral degree program at the Bloomberg School of Public Health, with the exception of JHSPH MAS degree students, who are not eligible to apply until they have completed their primary degree program.
+JHU graduate students or non-JHU degree students who are interested in injury and violence prevention are also eligible.